binxio/cfn-mysql-user-provider/README.md

 After the deployment, the MySQL user 'kong' has been created together with a matching database 'kong'.
 The password for the root database user has been obtained by querying the Parameter `/MySQL/root/PGPASSWORD`.
 If you just want to create a user with which you can login to the MySQL database server, without a database, specify `WithDatabase` as `false`.

-The RetainPolicy by default is `Retain`.
+The DeletionPolicy by default is `Retain`.
 This means that the login to the database is disabled.
 If you specify drop, it will be dropped and your data will be lost.

 ## Installation